thomasgtaylor/how.wtf/content/post/2023-04-23-python-title-method-in-javascript.md

 ---
-title: Python title method in JavaScript
-date: 2023-04-23T23:25:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-23 23:25:00-04:00
 description: How to implement the Python title method in JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Python title method in JavaScript
 ---

 What is the equivalent for the Python string `title` method in JavaScript?
 Python's native `str.title()` method returns a string with title-casing— i.e. the first letter of each word is capitalized.